katcipis/katcipis.github.io/content/blog/mux-channels-go.md

-As can be seen on the code, most of the logic is related with the hardships of trying to build safe generic algorithms in Go, it is indeed not very fun (although in Go defense that was the only time I needed this in like 4 years).
+As can be seen on the code, most of the logic is related with the hardships of trying to build safe generic algorithms in Go, it is indeed not very fun (although in Go defense that was the only time I needed this in like 5 years of Go programming).

 The logic is pretty simple but at the same time I would not like to reimplement this for every different